 Stayers have low discretionary effort but intent to stay

 These employees are reliable and have plenty of experience and knowledge about the business.
-While this makes them a huge asset, this can unfortunately mean they’re path dependent and likely resist change and impede innovation.
-They generally do what is absolutely necessary to safely fly under the radar and don’t want anything to rock the boat.
+While this makes them a huge asset, this can unfortunately mean they’re path-dependent and may resist change or impede innovation.
+They generally do what is necessary to safely fly under the radar and don’t want to rock the boat.

 To improve a culture of Stayers:

-- Reinforce your company purpose and values during times of change or crisis.
+- Reinforce your company mission and values during times of change or crisis.

 - Make it as easy as possible for employees to access and use new technologies with centralized how-to guides and virtual drop-in sessions.